Learn

 Guides and explainers on sanctions screening and compliance.
 Start with the articles below.

-- What is an OFAC API?
-A Complete Overview (2026)
+- What is an OFAC API and How Does it Work?
+(2026)

 Definition of an OFAC API, how it connects your systems to sanctions screening, and how it differs from manual checks.